ianhomer/dotfiles/docs/manual-osx.md

 -> Keyboard -> Shortcuts ->

 - Disable Mission Control Ctrl-arrow short cuts
+- Disable Ctrl-space and Shift-Ctrl-space for selecting input source
 - Disable any other shortcuts that would never get used

 -> Mission Control - remove all keyboard and mouse shortcuts